pulivilizator/aiogram_tg_bot_template/README.md

 ---

 A template for a Telegram bot that includes:
-- working with a cache (Redis),
+- working with a cache (Redis)
-- database (PostgreSQL, SQLAlchemy),
+- database (PostgreSQL, SQLAlchemy)
-- localization (Fluentogram),
+- localization (Fluentogram)
-- message broker and custom storage (NATS),
+- message broker and custom storage (NATS)
 - alembic migrations,
 - di (dishka)
-- and the bot logic itself on [Aiogram](https://docs.aiogram.dev/).
+- and the bot logic itself on [Aiogram](https://docs.aiogram.dev/)
 - [Ruff](https://docs.astral.sh/ruff/) is used as the linter

 You can find the full list of dependencies in [`pyproject.toml`](./pyproject.toml).